MicrosoftDocs/windows-dev-docs/windows-apps-src/files/access-the-sd-card.md

 }
 ```

+> [!NOTE]
+> If your SD card reader is an embedded reader (e.g., a slot in the laptop or PC itself), it may not be accessible through KnownFolders.RemovableDevices.

 ### Querying the contents of the SD card

 The SD card can contain many folders and files that aren't recognized as known folders and can't be queried by using a location from [**KnownFolders**](https://msdn.microsoft.com/library/windows/apps/br227151).
 To find files, your app has to enumerate the contents of the card by traversing the file system recursively.
 Use [**GetFilesAsync (CommonFileQuery.DefaultQuery)**](https://msdn.microsoft.com/library/windows/apps/br227274) and [**GetFoldersAsync (CommonFolderQuery.DefaultQuery)**](https://msdn.microsoft.com/library/windows/apps/br227281) to get the contents of the SD card efficiently.